 There are fifteen different music focus areas for the Master of Music degree in our School of Music.
 Each area has a different curriclum and will prepare you for different job opportunities.

-Diagnostic Exams (study guides on this page)
+Diagnostic Exam (study guide and template on this page)

 Incoming master’s students will be required to take a diagnostic exam to determine placement in graduate-level theory courses.
 Based on the results of the exam, students will be placed either in a non-credit review course in theory, advised to take Post-Tonal Music Theory, and/or will be able to enroll in any graduate-level theory course.

 The exam is offered at the beginning of the fall semester (arrangements will be made for students enrolling in the spring).

 Fall 2020 Date (completed online, details will be emailed):

 Tuesday, August 18, 8:00 a.m.–Wednesday, August 19, 8:00 a.m. (three-hour time limit once started; synchronous online support will be provided between 1–4 p.m. on Tuesday)